The Right Age for Contacts

 When studied, 90 percent of children in a group of eight to 11 year olds were able to use daily disposable contact lenses with little to no trouble.* Even though many parents won’t consider contact lenses for their children until they are teenagers, clearly younger children can learn proper hygiene and usage of contact lenses.

-If you are considering contact lenses for your child, talk to Dr. Laura Martin about how they handle other responsibilities.
+If you are considering contact lenses for your child, talk to us about how they handle other responsibilities.
 Does he or she need regular reminders to wash their hands, close doors or containers, or to provide other kinds of self-care?
 If yes, your child may need some more time before learning how to use contact lenses.
 If you feel your child is mature enough to complete everyday self-care tasks, remembers to wash their hands, and will practice putting lenses in and taking them out carefully, they may be ready to try.

 Why Should Children Try Contact Lenses?